Condos and HOAs must proceed with caution if they are leaning towards reopening nonessential amenities.

 Make sure you can reopen

 First and foremost, you must comply with all government rules and regulations regarding COVID-19.
 The rules are different depending on where you live, so there may be limitations on what can be reopened, and how each facility can be used.
-There may be no specific ruled about HOA or condo amenities; look to rules and regulations designed for public facilities (pools, tennis courts, gyms, community centres, etc.).
+There may be no specific rules about HOA or condo amenities; look to rules and regulations designed for public facilities (pools, tennis courts, gyms, community centres, etc.).
 If government orders are not clear or don’t say anything about reopening certain facilities, then amenity openings should be delayed.
 You don’t want to end up in a legal dispute where you must explain to a judge why the association opened the gym when your county was still under lockdown.

 Note that most states and provinces are reopening in phases, and a similar strategy is recommended for multi-residential communities.
 Instead of opening all of your amenities at the same time, consider opening the amenities that pose a lower risk of spreading the coronavirus, first.